sarahmclo/slidles-puzzle/README.md

 ### Accessibility
 - **Screen Reader Support**: Descriptive alt text and ARIA labels.
-- **Color Contrast**: High contrast for visual impairments.
+- **Colour Contrast**: High contrast for visual impairments.

 ### User Flow
 1. **Landing Page**: Main puzzle page with info, audio and hint modals.
 2. **Game Start**: Immediate access to gameplay with timer and moves counter.
 3. **Gameplay**: Smooth interaction with visible progress.
-4. **Completion**: Clear feedback with options to start a new game with fun confetti and audio to ensure a sense of accomplishment on puzzle completion.
+4. **Completion**: Clear feedback and options to start a new game with audio access and fun confetti to ensure a sense of accomplishment on puzzle completion.

 By focusing on these structural elements, Slidles provides an engaging, enjoyable, and accessible experience for all users.